Davis-Monthan, Spangdahlem earn Innkeeper Awards

 Serving as an evaluator was a rewarding experience for Maj.
 Adam Baker, Air Force Lodging chief.

-“This allows you to get out and see some people doing some amazing work,” said Baker, who was on the small category team.
+“This allows you to get out and see some people doing some amazing work,” he said, who was on the small category team.
 “I expected them to be awesome, and they were.
-All of the installations I visited showcased Services professionals investing in Airmen and families.”
+All of the installations I visited showcased services professionals investing in Airmen and families.”

-Daniel Baker, lodging manager at Davis-Monthan, said he was surprised his team won.
+Daniel Baker, lodging manager at Davis-Monthan, said he wasn’t surprised his team won.

 “We worked hard to prepare,” Baker said.
 “The evaluation was very in-depth, and they checked every aspect of the operation.
 Our motto is AIR, or Always Innkeeper Ready.
 Our goal every day is to provide clean, quality rooms to our guests with exceptional guest service displayed by the entire staff.”